-Parisheka – In Parisheka procedure, hot herbal decoction is showered over the body from a pitcher, pot or pipe with several holes on it.
+Parisheka – In Parisheka procedure, the hot herbal decoction is showered over the body from a pitcher, pot, or pipe with several holes on it.

 Jentaaka – The patient will be seated in a circular room near a pond or small lake, which has an oven burning special herbs to heat it.

-Some other methods of Swedana Therapy without use of fire are:
+Some other methods of Swedana Therapy without the use of fire are:

-Vyaayaama(exercise), Ushnasadana (being inside a warm chamber), Gurupraavarnam (wearing of heavy clothing), Aataapa (exposure to sun).
+Vyaayaama(exercise), Ushnasadana (being inside a warm chamber), Gurupraavarnam (wearing heavy clothing), Aataapa (exposure to the sun).

 Steam Chamber treatment – This is a popular mode of treatment in Swedana therapy.
-Full body steam cabinet is used and is done using aroma oils based on individual needs.
+A full-body steam cabinet is used and is done using aroma oils based on individual needs.

 Benefits of Swedhana Therapy